projectdiscovery/httpx/README.md

 ```

-### Using httpX with subfinder/chaos and any other similar tool.
+### Using httpx with subfinder/chaos and any other similar tool.

 ```bash